AD Mortgage

 If a lender has pre-approved a certain amount for a borrower, it doesn’t mean that they have to spend it all to purchase a house.
 A homebuyer might consider buying a less expensive property that they can comfortably afford without falling under PMI.

-If a mortgagor has no opportunity to avoid private insurance, they can at least look into ways to reduce its costs.
+If a mortgagor has no opportunity to avoid private insurance, they can look into ways to reduce its costs.

-Since the PMI rate mainly depends on down payment size and the credit score, a borrower can improve their credit score and make their down payment as close to 20% as possible for the insurance rate to go down.
+1. The PMI rate mainly depends on down payment size and the credit score.
+That means that a borrower can improve their credit score and make their down payment as close to 20% as possible.

-Additionally, an adjustable-rate mortgage is characterized by higher private insurance payments than a fixed-rate one.
+3. An adjustable-rate mortgage has higher private insurance payments than a fixed-rate one.
 Therefore, by choosing the latter loan type, a mortgagor can significantly reduce their insurance payments.

-A final option is selecting Freddie Mac Home Possible or Fannie Mae HomeReady mortgages allowing homebuyers to take out a loan with only a 3% down payment and lower PMI costs.
+4. A final option is selecting Freddie Mac Home Possible or Fannie Mae HomeReady mortgages.
+It allows homebuyers to take out a loan with only a 3% down payment and lower PMI costs.

 Get the latest updates on our loan solutions, webinars, tradeshows, events, and more!